thomasa88/DirectName/README.md

 ## Installation

+The add-in can be downloaded directly from GitHub or installed using an installer created by Autodesk.
+Only use one of the installation methods at a time.

+### From GitHub

 Download the add-in from the [Releases](https://github.com/thomasa88/DirectName/releases) page.

 Unpack it into `API\AddIns` (see [How to install an add-in or script in Fusion 360](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html)).

 Make sure the directory is named `DirectName`, with no suffix.

+### From Autodesk App store

+Download the installer for your OS at https://apps.autodesk.com/FUSION/en/Detail/Index?id=7497198800232664541 .

 ## Usage